raynamharris/IntegrativeProjectWT2015/README.md

 <img src="./figures/figures-01.png" />

-### Figure 3: RNA sequencing confirms large differences in DG, CA3, and CA1 hippocampal subfields
+#### Figure 3: RNA sequencing confirms large differences in DG, CA3, and CA1 hippocampal subfields

 <img src="./figures/figures-02.png" />

-### Figure 4: Cognitive training alters gene expression in DG and CA1 but not CA3
+#### Figure 4: Cognitive training alters gene expression in DG and CA1 but not CA3

 <img src="./figures/figures2-01.png" />

-### Figure 5: Training has little effect on electrophysiology
+#### Figure 5: Training has little effect on electrophysiology

 <img src="./figures/figures-04.png" />

-### Figure 6: Correlations across levels of biological organization
+#### Figure 6: Correlations across levels of biological organization

 <img src="./figures/figures-03.png" />

-## Data
+### Data

 This directory contains both raw and intermediate data files.
 - Intermediate data files have alphanumeric prefixes that correspond to the R script that created them.
-- Raw files have a numeric prefix (aka lack an alphabetical character) that indicates whether it is for behavior, ephys, or RNAseq.
+- Raw files have a numeric prefix (aka lack an alphabetical character) that indicates whether it is for behavior, ephys, or RNA-seq.
 - Files with more genearl names were created for NCBI or another public repository